-TABLE 4-14 StorEdge T300 Performance Parameters
+TABLE 4-14 Sun StorEdge T300 Performance Parameters

 Property Description Blocks Read The current number of blocks read (transmitted to) all host ports.
 Blocks Written The current number of blocks written (received from) all host ports.
 Total Blocks The current total number of blocks transferred via all host ports.
 Read Requests The current number of read requests received from all host ports.
 Write Requests The current number of write requests received from all host ports.
 Total Requests The current total number of read/write commands received from all host ports.
-Mbytes Read / Second The number of bytes/1,000,000 read per second during the sampling period initiated by the monDoSample submit function.
-Mbytes Written / Second The number of bytes/1,000,000 written per second during the sampling period initiated by the monDoSample submit function.
-Total Mbytes / Second The number of bytes/1,000,000 transferred per second during the sampling period initiated by the monDoSample submit function.
-Read Requests / Second The number of read requests received per second during the sampling period initiated by the monDoSample submit function.
-Write Requests / Second The number of write requests received per second during the sampling period initiated by the monDoSample submit function.
-Total Mbytes / Second The number of bytes/1,000,000 transferred per second during the sampling period initiated by the monDoSample submit function.
+Mbytes Read / Second The number of bytes/1,000,000 read per second during the sampling period.
+Mbytes Written / Second The number of bytes/1,000,000 written per second during the sampling period.
+Total Mbytes / Second The number of bytes/1,000,000 transferred per second during the sampling period.
+Read Requests / Second The number of read requests received per second during the sampling period.
+Write Requests / Second The number of write requests received per second during the sampling period.
+Total Mbytes / Second The number of bytes/1,000,000 transferred per second during the sampling period.
+Read Hits in Cache The current number of blocks read from cache.
+Write Hits in Cache The current number of new blocks written to the cache.
+Read Misses in Cache The current number of blocks read from disk into the cache.

-TABLE 4-14 StorEdge T300 Performance Parameters (Continued)
+TABLE 4-14 Sun StorEdge T300 Performance Parameters (Continued)